 5. Avoid Caffeine

-If you're feeling overly anxious, stressed or jittery, caffeine can put further physical and mental stress on your body.
-If you're feeling worn down or tired, look to the strategies above to rest your body.
-Or, get an energy boost the healthy way by drinking a nutrition-packed smoothie or some extra water.
-You might be surprised that this alone may improve your mental alertness and energy levels.
+If you're feeling overly anxious, stressed or jittery, caffeine can put more physical and mental stress on your body.
+If you're worn down or tired, look to the strategies above to rest your body.
+Or, get an energy boost the healthy way by drinking a nutrition-packed smoothie or some extra water to get your recommended 11.5 cups of fluid per day for women and 15.5 cups for men .
+You might be surprised that this alone can improve your mental alertness and energy levels.

-If you're seeking more information on how to prioritize rest and feel your best, look to the whole-health experts: Find a physician near you.
+If you're seeking more information on how to prioritize rest and feel your best, look to the whole-health experts at AdventHealth and the Center for Health & Wellbeing.

 This material is intended for informational purposes only and is not a substitute for examination, diagnosis and medical care provided by a licensed and qualified health professional.
 Please consult your physician before undertaking any form of medical treatment and/or adopting any exercise program or dietary guidelines.
 If you think you may have a medical emergency, call 911 immediately.